FFXIVPocketGuide/FFXIVPocketGuide/_ffxiv_guides/thok_ast_thok.md

       - alert: "Be aware of which parts of the arena still contain fences - you'll need them to prevent yourself from falling off during 'Pillars of Heaven'."
       - alert: "All players should stack behind Ravana when he begins to cast 'Swift Slaughter' to avoid damage."
     mechanics:
-      - mechanic:
       - title: "Defensive Stance"
         notes:
           - note: "During the fight, Ravana will switch to his defensive stance and focus the second threat target - tanks should keep him facing away from the raid while everyone else stacks behind him."
 stances:
   - title: "Parry Stance"
     attacks: